nomad-coe/nomad-parser-quantum-espresso/README.md

 might also read information from these auxillary files.
 This way you can add more files to an entry, even if the respective parser/code might not directly support it.

-For quantum-espresso please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):
+For QUANTUM ESPRESSO please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):

 |Filename| Description|